MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Connections**, and then choose **Image Analyzer Setup**.
 2. Clear the **Enable Image Analyzer** check box.

-Alternatively you can completelly uninstall extension.
-You can always install it back from AppSource.
-For more information, see [Installing and Uninstalling Extensions in Business Central](ui-extensions-install-uninstall.md#uninstalling-an-extension)
+Alternatively, uninstall the extension completelly.
+You can always fetch it again from AppSource.
+For more information, see [Installing and Uninstalling Extensions in Business Central](ui-extensions-install-uninstall.md#uninstalling-an-extension).

 ## See Also